0uO/Dual-learning/README.md

 ##### V1.2

-- bug fixed and improve info displaying
+- bug fixed and improve the info displaying.
 - basically replay the paper of [Joint Training for Neural Machine Translation Models with Monolingual Data](https://arxiv.org/abs/1611.00179).

 ##### V1.3